Cuba reports four new cases of COVID-19 over the past 24 hours -

 Cuba reports four new cases of COVID-19 over the past 24 hours

-The National Director of Epidemiology of the Cuban Ministry of Public Health, Dr. Francisco Duran, reported that there were four new cases detected of COVID-19, for a total of 2,444 positive cases across the island.
+The National Director of Epidemiology of the Cuban Ministry of Public Health, Dr. Francisco Duran, reported four new cases detected of COVID-19, for a total of 2,466 positive cases across the island.

 Edited by Ed Newman